-- relaxes muscles – so if you are stressed from your boss, partner or kids this can help smooth out the edges.
+- Relaxes muscles – so if you are stressed from your boss, partner or kids this can help smooth out the edges.

-- magic if your muscles feel tight and good for sluggish circulation
+- Magic if your muscles feel tight and good for sluggish circulation

-- relieves pain in muscles and joints
+- Relieves pain in muscles and joints

-- stretch ligaments to keep them supple
+- Stretches ligaments to keep them supple

 Ripple Relaxation Massage Oil – A sublime blend of essential oils designed to relax.
 Jasmine, Orange Blossom, Lavender and Sandalwood.
 Large 125 ml bottle. $8

 Relaxation Bath Salts – Light a candle and relax in the bath with these aromatherapy bath salts.
 Jasmine, Orange Blossom, Lavender and Sandalwood.
 Large 500 ml jar. $15